RiTUAL-UH/Font_LDL_2020/README.md

 - Use `python main.py` for running the model.

 ## Citation

+If you use this code in your work, please cite our [paper](https://arxiv.org/abs/2005.01151) as follows:

 ```
 @inproceedings{shirani2020font,
   title={Let Me Choose: From Verbal Context to Font Selection},